Creating a design¶

 will be used to group the selected ports.

-Each signal in an interface has a name which must match with the signal it’s supposed to be connected to, for example TDATA: port_name
+Each signal in an interface has a name which must match with the signal that it is connected to, for example TDATA: port_name

 .

-command (see Generating IP core description YAMLs) in order to generate yamls from HDL source files and then adjust the yaml to your needs.
+command (see Generating IP core description YAMLs) can be used to generate YAMLs from HDL source files.

 Port widths¶

-You can specify the width using this notation:
+You can also specify the signal width within interfaces.

 interfaces: